wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism_and_ram.md

 #### Learning Objectives:

-- Understand the impact of RAM constraints on idle time
+- Understand the impact of RAM constraints on parallel performance

 ----

 #### Adding RAM Constraints

-As we talked about previously in [Single Core Computing]({{site.baseurl}}/pedagogic_modules/single_core_computing), when a core is executing a task, the task may have a sizable amount of data that needs to be loaded into RAM.
-An additional cause for idle time, besides load imbalance, on a multi-core machine is that all of the cores share the same amount of RAM.
-Therefore, there could be idle cores and tasks that need to run, but there is not sufficient RAM.
-Unfortunately, in this case, we cannot execute these tasks, and the idle cores must remain idle until more RAM becomes available (i.e., when currently running  tasks complete).
+As seen in the [Single Core Computing module]({{site.baseurl}}/pedagogic_modules/single_core_computing), a task may have a sizable amount of data that needs to be loaded into RAM so that it can execute.
+An additional cause for idle time, besides load imbalance, on a multi-core machine is that all of the cores share the RAM.
+Therefore, there could be idle cores and tasks that need to run, but not sufficient RAM.
+Unfortunately, in this case, the idle cores must remain idle until more RAM becomes available (i.e., when currently running tasks complete).
 As a result, parallel efficiency falls below 100%.
-This is because we simply don't allow ourselves to use more memory than available in physical RAM, which would be handled by the Operating Systems (by shuffling data back and forth between RAM and disks) but would come with unacceptable performance losses.
+This is because we simply don't allow ourselves to use more memory than available in physical RAM.
+Doing so is possible and handled by the Operating Systems (by shuffling data back and forth between RAM and disks) but comes with unacceptable performance penalties.
+So, as in the [Single Core Computing module]({{site.baseurl}}/pedagogic_modules/single_core_computing), we never exceed the physical memory capacity of a host.

 ### Simulating RAM Constraints

 So that you can gain hands-on experience, use the simulation Web application below.

-Previously when using the simulation app, you left the "Ram Needed For Each Task" field at zero.
-This time around, we recognize that tasks may require RAM.
+This app is similar to that in the previous tab (Parallelism), but now includes a field for specifying the "Ram Needed For Each Task".
+So now we can simulate the fact that tasks require RAM space to run.
+Note that the host we are simulating has 32 GB of RAM available.
 The host we are using has 32 GB of RAM available.
 First try using 4 Cores for 8 tasks, where each task uses 8 GB of RAM.

 As you will see, there is no idle time with the above situation.
-The number of tasks we can run at a time is 4, both by the amount of cores we have and the amount of ram we have.
-Now try again, but this time the Task RAM should be set to 16 GB.
-There will now be idle time, as only 2 cores can be utilized simultaneously in this situation.
+The number of tasks we can run at a time is 4, given the number of cores and the amount of RAM we have.
+Now try again, but this time set the Task RAM to 16 GB.
+There will now be idle time, as only 2 cores can be utilized simultaneously due to RAM constraints.

 <div class="ui accordion fluid app-ins">
   <div class="title">